 *There are anticipated changes to both practice and disease incidence which may influence the number of cases, so these numbers need to be carefully monitored.

-- The centre must have a minimum of 3 subspecialty trained Gynaecological Oncology consultants or 5 consultants if applying for 2 trainees
+- The centre must have a minimum of 2 accredited subspecialist consultants in Gynaecological Oncology (or 5 consultants if applying for 2 trainees) within unit.

 - The centre must have weekly, fully constituted centre multidisciplinary team meeting